Sciss/AudioFile/README.md

 ## Scala.js

-Scala.js does not know the type `java.io.File`, therefore audio file support is currently restricted to using `InputStream` and `OutputStream` instances.ReadWriteSpec
+Scala.js does not know the type `java.io.File` and does not support synchronous I/O. The asynchronous I/O API uses abstractions `AsyncReadableByteChannel` and `AsyncWriteableByteChannel` which are modelled after NIO's asynchronous byte and file channels.
+Files are opened with `openReadAsync` and `openWriteAsync`, using a `URI`.
+We currently implement a virtual file system with schema `idb` for IndexedDB, i.e. for accessing and storing files in a website's client side browser cache.

 ## properties

-There is a system property `de.sciss.synth.io.AudioFile.DirectMemory` whose value can be set to `true` in order to use direct-memory buffers (`ByteBuffer.allocateDirect`).
+There is a system property `de.sciss.audiofile.AudioFile.DirectMemory` whose value can be set to `true` in order to use direct-memory buffers (`ByteBuffer.allocateDirect`).
 Reading in a 1.6 GB is around 18% faster with direct memory.
 Direct memory can have the disadvantage that it requires an individual VM switch to adjust the maximum available memory before throwing an out-of-memory error.
 The default is __false__.